 Wendy was raised to work hard and serve others.
 She grew up in Cranbury, New Jersey with her parents, both of whom were union members, and her two older brothers.

-After she met Chris, her husband of 25 years, Wendy made the move to Virginia.
-Following the birth of her children in the mid-1990s, Wendy became enamored with education.
-She received her Masters in Education from Shenandoah University.
-During her career in education she taught in the Clarke County public school system, at an area private school, and partially homeschooled her children.
-As her kids entered college, Wendy knew that she would need to help pay the tuition bills.
-She joined RE/MAX as a realtor in 2013, and has been there since.
+After starting her career at Bell Laboratories, Wendy and her husband Chris made the move from New Jersey to Virginia.
+Following the birth of her children, Wendy became enamored with education and received her Masters in Education from Shenandoah University.
+She taught in the Clarke County public school system, at an area private school, and partially homeschooled her children, Chloe and Locke.
+As her kids entered college, Wendy joined RE/MAX as a realtor and has been there since.

 Read more on Wendy's website.

-About a week into her candidacy, Wendy lost her brother, Brian, to mental illness.
-He had been denied Medicaid in Virginia for years.
+About a week into her first candidacy, Wendy lost her brother to mental illness.
+Despite the heroic efforts of many, he was unable to get the health care he needed.
 She’s fighting so that Virginia families don’t have to experience what hers did.
-In the United States we don’t abandon the most vulnerable among us, we help and care for them.
+In the United States, we don’t abandon the most vulnerable among us, we help and care for them.

 Jobs and Economic Development

 Wendy believes that the economy should work for everyone, and give each Virginian a fair shot, especially as Virginia recovers from the pandemic.
 She led the charge on legislation to establish and extend a workshare program to prevent layoffs and help employers, and voted to fund small business grants to revitalize our economy.
 The pandemic has highlighted the need for labor protections for essential workers.
 Wendy has been an advocate for a living minimum wage and was proud to support successful legislation to raise the minimum wage to $12.
 She voted to establish collective bargaining and will continue to fight for workers’ rights, labor unions, and equal economic opportunity for all Virginians.